 Long-term debt is funded through interest-only loans over the life of the asset to ensure intergenerational equity.
-Rates are synergies across the two districts with one contractor, being Fulton Hogan.
+Rates are provide synergies across the two districts with one contractor, being Fulton Hogan.

-Council also decided in 2019 to move the management of our three water services to Wellington feedback from our community to find a solution that meets longterm sustainability has caused a delay in this project.
-There is still a high level of uncertainty around the best solution and affordability of this project.
-GWRC has extended the current consent until 1 February 2023 allowing time to find the best long-term solution.
+Council also decided in 2019 to move the management of our three water services to Wellington find a solution that meets long-Treatment plant upgrades term sustainability has caused The priority of expenditure will be a delay in this project.
+There is given to the consent process and still a high level of uncertainty the network renewals.
+This cost around the best solution and will be required irrespective of the affordability of this project.
+GWRC final solution.
+For the purposes has extended the current consent of this consultation it has been until 1 February 2023 allowing time assumed that the treatment plant to find the best long-term solution.
 A sum of \$16M has been built into this LTP, however more investment will be required.